ReversecLabs/spikee/docs/10_adaptive_rsa.md

 - Ensure tiktoken is properly installed: `pip install tiktoken`
 - Verify o200k_base encoding availability

-**"Adaptive RSA requires a non-empty 'target' field or 'judge_args' (canary) in the dataset entry."**
+**"use_prompt_template requires a non-empty 'payload' field in the dataset entry."**
-- Check that dataset entries have either `target` or `judge_args` fields
+- Ensure dataset entries have a non-empty `payload` field when using `use_prompt_template=true`
-- Ensure the target string is not empty
+- The `payload` field should contain the specific harmful request to be substituted into the template

 **Poor attack performance**
-- Check the prompts - make sure they instruct the model to include the `target` in its response
+- Check the prompts - make sure they instruct the model to include the target string in its response
+- If using the fallback "Sure" target, ensure prompts encourage responses starting with "Sure"
+- When using `use_prompt_template=true`, the built-in template is optimised for "Sure" responses
 - Try adjusting `penalty` values (-3.0 to -10.0 range)
 - Increase `n_iter_revert` for more exploration
 - Enable `use_refusal=true` for safety-oriented targets